wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

     In this practical session, you learned how to:

     - trigger wis2box workflow using a Python script and the MinIO Python client
-    - use different data-plugins to ingest different data formats
+    - use different data plugins to ingest different data formats
     - forward data to wis2box using the wis2box-ftp service